-COURT REPORTERS AND TRANSCRIBERS 1323 RHODE ISLAND AVE., N.W.
-WASHINGTON D.C.
-20005-3701
+> 1323 RHODE ISLAND AVE., N.W.

-South.
-No one can deny this, but southern blacks are not helpless in the pursuit of political, social, and economic goals, especially when compared to circumstances at mid-century.
+No one can deny this, but southern blacks are South. not helpless in the pursuit of political, social, and especially when economic qoals, compared to circumstances at mid-century.

 Second, we must examine data on minority participation in the political process and ascertain how Section 5 advanced that cause.
 I'm a social scientist.
 I love data.
 I like to have a number for every fact that I will assert, and currently I am engaged with my colleague, Charles Bullock, of the University of Georgia in a study of these 16 Section 5 states in the United States examining advancements in minority participation and political empowerment.